Androthi/SavageEd/README.md

 However, as I find myself using this alsmost as much as my main code editor, I'm considering continuing with the project even though I have to fight the awful Windows API every step of the way.

-The next major implementation that I'm planning is to add a mini-buffer to extend the command versatility and start to do away with relying on windows popup dialoges.